Model Engineering College: Undergraduate programs

-Students who successfully complete these academic programs from the institute will receive a Bachelor of Technology (B.Tech) degree at the end.
+Students who successfully complete these academic programs from the institute will receive a Bachelor of Technology (B.Tech) degree issued by the APJ Abdul Kalam Technological University at the end.

 All B.Tech courses offered by the institute are accredited by the National Board of Accreditation (NBA).

 Graduate programs

 The institute also offers two-year long postgraduate academic degrees with a sanctioned annual intake of 78 students in the following four specialisations: